groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-29-add-point-annotation-in-documents-using-.net-and-java-api/index.md

 url: /2019/11/29/add-point-annotation-in-documents-using-.net-and-java-api/
 author: 'Samicheema'
 summary: ''
-tags: ['.NET', 'Annotation', 'API', 'Arrow', 'Backend-API', 'C#', 'Cells', 'CSharp', 'Diagrams', 'Email', 'HTML', 'Images', 'java', 'OpenDocument', 'Password Protected', 'Password Protected Document', 'PDF', 'PDF Document', 'Point', 'Presentation', 'Slides', 'Spreadsheet', 'Word Processing', 'Words']
+tags: ['.NET', 'Annotation', 'API', 'Arrow', 'Backend-API', 'C#', 'Cells', 'CSharp', 'Diagrams', 'Email', 'HTML', 'Images', 'java', 'OpenDocument', 'Password Protected', 'Password Protected Document', 'PDF', 'PDF Document', 'Point', 'Presentation', 'Slides', 'Spreadsheet', 'Word Processing', 'Words', 'GroupDocs.Annotation', 'GroupDocs.Annotation for .NET', 'GroupDocs.Annotation for Java']
-categories: ['GroupDocs.Annotation', 'GroupDocs.Annotation for .NET', 'GroupDocs.Annotation for Java', 'GroupDocs.Annotation Product Family']
+categories: ['GroupDocs.Annotation Product Family']
 ---

 As all our records and documentations are facing a digital transformation.
 It has made it quite necessary for us to have a good knowledge of the tools that may help us in the long run.
 Annotation is one of those tools which may help you in adding the extra, yet necessary, piece of information into your documents.